zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -watch-namespace `<string>`

-Namespace to watch for Ingress resources.
+Comma separated list of namespaces the Ingress Controller should watch for resources.
 By default the Ingress Controller watches all namespaces.
 &nbsp;
 <a name="cmdoption-enable-prometheus-metrics"></a>